 The Gathering, also referred to as G4Gn (“n” denoting the number in the series), is an invitation-only biennial conference that started with G4G1 in 1993.
-Since the second conference in 1996 the meetings have been held every two years, the most recent being G4G13 in the spring of 2018.
+Since the second conference in 1996 the meetings have typically been held every two years.
 To date, all G4Gn conferences have been held in Atlanta, Georgia.

-At each Gathering, there are typically lectures, performance art, puzzle and book displays, close-up and stage magic acts, and guided sculpture building.
-Traditionally, each conference has a Gift Exchange in which attendees swap puzzles, magic tricks, artwork, mathematical papers, novelty items, books and CDs/DVDs.
+At each Gathering, there are lectures, performance art, puzzle and book displays, close-up and stage magic acts, and guided sculpture building.
+Traditionally, each conference has a Gift Exchange in which attendees swap puzzles, magic tricks, artwork, mathematical papers, novelty items, books, etc.

 How the Gathering Began

 Martin Gardner’s prolific output as a columnist and writer—he authored over 100 books between 1951 and 2010—put him in contact with a large number of people on a wide range of subjects from magic, mathematics, physics, philosophy, logic and rationality to Alice in Wonderland and the Wizard of Oz.
 As a result, he had a large following of amateurs and professionals eager to pay tribute to him.
 Gardner was famously shy, and generally declined to appear at any events honoring him.